Hubert Ogunde: Personal life and legacy

 Ogunde married more than ten wives and had many children.
 The Ogunde Theater was largely a family-run business, and all the wives and children took part in the productions at one time or the other.
 Some of the children were actors and actresses, while others were drummers, singers and ticket sellers.
 All of the wives shared the stage with their husband at various points in the history of the theatre.

 The manager of the Ogunde Theater, who also happened to be one of the wives, was the former Miss Clementina Oguntimirin.
 She later became known as Adeshewa Clementina Ogunde or Mama Eko, taking the latter moniker from the popular 1960s play of the same name that she starred in.
 His other wives included Ibisomi Ogunde, Risikat Ogunde and Emily Kehinde Olukoga-Ogunde.

 Ogunde became the leading producer of Yoruba celluloid movies, with J'ayesinmi (Let the world rest) and Aiye (Life!), blazing the trail.

 He was ill during the shooting of the film "Mr. Johnson".
-Chief Ogunde died on the 4th of April, 1990, at London's Cromwell Hospital following a brief illness.
+Chief Ogunde died on 4 April 1990, at London's Cromwell Hospital following a brief illness.

 A portrait of Ogunde hangs in the National Gallery of Modern Art, Lagos.

 During his life he had been honoured with a chieftaincy title, thus making him an Oloye of the Yoruba people.

+Hubert Ogunde Memorial School Akute was founded (1995) by his daughter, Abosede Ogunde Oloyede, in memory of the Late.
+Chief (Dr.) Hubert Ogunde.